marionrosek/Phase3_Project/README.md

 The model shows a high accuracy of 90% but fails to correctly predict low satisfaction.

 ### Evaluation
+A classification model was used because the target variable is categorical (High vs Low Satisfaction).
+A Decision Tree was selected since it provides high accuracy and allows easy interpretation of how predictor variables influence satisfaction
 Logistic Regression and Decision tree models were trained and evaluated.
 Decision Tree showed a higher recall score and F1-score and was therefore selected for predicting customer satisfaction.
 We then sort the X values to see the most influential predictors in predicting customer satisfaction.